Funekyo/Ujiki/README.md

 # 有時記 - Ujiki
-*A personal chronicle of re-imagining Dōgen's Zen poetry using legacy & AI tools for linguistic analysis and translation.*
+*A personal chronicle of reimagining Dōgen's Zen poetry using legacy and AI tools for linguistic analysis and translation.*

 ![Brush-drawn character scroll representing "Ujiki"](https://github.com/user-attachments/assets/84065bb8-5d25-4fa8-8033-2e3c6a4ae5a2)

-*"I relay to the east the sacred way of elders from the west:
+*I relay to the east the sacred way of elders from the west:*
-Fishing the moon, plowing the clouds, admiring the ancient tempest;
+*Fishing the moon, plowing the clouds, admiring the ancient tempest;*
-The red dust of the everyday affairs can not reach here by flight To my grass hut in the depths of the mountain on this snowy night."*
+*The red dust of the everyday affairs can not reach here by flight*
+*To my grass hut in the depths of the mountain on this snowy night.*

+---

 ***uji*** - *"time being", "being time", "for a while"*

 ***ujiki*** - *"chronicles of time being for a while"*

----

-**This project explores how AI tools can be used ethically and with epistemic lucidity to analyse and reimagine the poetry of Zen Master Dōgen.
+**This project explores how AI tools can assist in reading, translating, and reflecting on Zen Master Dōgen’s poetry—without replacing human interpretation.
+It exists to test how machines can support precision, ambiguity, and presence in poetic language.
 The focus is on translation, grammatical analysis, and creative rendering, as a means to bring ancient stillness into the turmoil of the now.**

 I treat LLMs as an automation tool for structural tasks (reference lists, flashcards, spreadsheets, and similar tools) but not for automating understanding.
 In that domain, I test its application as a lens to support human insight, poetic presence, and creative work.

-**AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the data of collective human language.
+**AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the accumulated data of collective human language.

-AI-generated responses are compared with human references to a point beyond redundancy, to observe convergence and divergence.
+AI-generated responses are compared with human references—beyond the point of redundancy—to observe convergence and divergence.
 Finally, I merge all data into poetry that resonates with the Dharma as I understand it.

 In addition to poetic musings, the scope includes linguistic analysis, translation process, and structured data output.
 You will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI.

-Each poem becomes a site of whimsical failure—recursive and temporal.
+Each poem becomes a site of recursive, temporal, and ever whimsical failure.

 ---